 At Total Dentalcare (TDC), our clinical staff all attend on-going training that is directly relevant to implant dentistry, as well as wider dental developments and techniques.

-General dentists may not routinely perform dental implant surgery, whereas surgeons at dedicated clinics such as TDC Implant Centres focus on implant patients on a daily and current basis.
+General dentists may not routinely perform dental implant procedures, whereas surgeons at dedicated clinics such as TDC Implant Centres focus on implant patients on a daily and current basis.

 A dental implant surgeon with the experience of placing many hundreds or thousands of implants over many years, and who regularly and currently places implants, is more likely to be able to competently handle all levels of surgery – especially important for more advanced procedures and complex cases.